Privacy Policy for hsalearning.ie

 • Database and applications servers only process the personal data that are actually needed to process in order to achieve its processing purposes.

-Workstation security
+Workstation security:

-• Users are not allowed to deactivate or bypass security settings.
+• Users are not allowed to deactivate or bypass security

-• Antivirus software and detection signatures are updated regularly.
+• Antivirus software and detection signatures are updated

-• Users do not have the rights to install unauthorized software applications.
+• Users do not have the rights to install unauthorized software

-• The system has session timeouts when the user has not been active for a certain time period.
+• The system has session timeouts when the user has not been active for a certain time

-• Critical security updates released by the operating system provider are installed regularly.
+• Critical security updates released by the operating system provider are installed

-Network/Communication security
+Network/Communication Security:

 • Whenever access is performed through the Internet, communication is encrypted using cryptographic protocols.